 DELIVERY MODE(S):

-BA 1380 consists of three hours of instructional time weekly.
-The class work will be comprised of lectures, class discussions, small group work, case studies, and student presentations.
-The schedule may be adjusted if necessary.
-Extensive use of PowerPoint slides will be made.
-It is the student's responsibility to download the PowerPoint presentation for the designated chapter.
+MG 2000 consist of three hours of instructional time weekly.
+The class work will consist of lectures, class discussions, group work, case studies, and student presentations.
+The schedule is demanding and may be adjusted if necessary.

 COURSE OBJECTIVES: